laserkelvin/spectroscopy-learner/readme.md

 The intended scope is anything to do with molecular spectroscopy, ranging from basic derivations of energy levels and intensities, to illustrative case studies (in the Herzberg style), to code implementations of concepts (preferably in a high level language like Python or Julia).
+The motivation is to connect textbook concepts with concrete implementations/cases.

 ## Contributions